 You’ll be able to advertise on Bing, AOL, and Yahoo through Bing Ads and you’ll also gain access to their Partners Network which includes properties like DuckDuckGo.
 If you prefer to use display advertising, you’ll have to do it via the Oath Display Network, which has recently become Verzion Media.

-Apply for a free PPC audit and get your own action plan on how you can incorporate Bing Ads in your PPC efforts for a better ROAS.
+Request a proposal and get your own action plan on how you can incorporate Bing Ads in your PPC efforts for a better ROAS.

 2. Control Over Search Partners